Jake-W3iss/deep-learning-challenge/report.md

 ﻿

 1.  **Overview**  of the analysis: Explain the purpose of this analysis.
-The purpose of the analysis is to figure out through the use of neural network if we could accurately predict if a charity project would get funding.
+The purpose of the analysis is to figure out through the use of neural network if we could accurately predict if a charity project would use funding successfully.

 2.  **Results**: Using bulleted lists and images to support your answers, address the following questions: